AngieNC/AngieNC/README.md

 - 🔭 I’m currently studying on Campus
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Java
-- 👯 I’m looking to collaborate on Python
+- 👯 I’m looking to collaborate on SQL
 - 📫 How to reach me: angienathalia.32276@gmail.com